 Demetri says every Greek American family can pick one specific part from “My Big Fat Greek Wedding” and say, ‘yep, that’s us.’
 My title today is a line from it … when Kostas, the dad, is driving carpool and impressing the other children with how any word has its root in Greek.
 If you remember the movie, the kids think they’ve got him when they ask him for the roots of ‘kimono’ and he tells them it’s a robe that people wear in the winter because, hello, it’s based on the Greek word for winter: χειμωνασ.
-Toula, the daughter, was shrinking in the backseat.
+Toula, the daughter, was dying of embarrassment in the backseat.

 Several months ago, Papou told me about an economist or professor who gave a speech in the 1950s in English but using only Greek words.
 A month or so later at a 2nd grade Laser Tag party, a dad told me the same thing … but he did one better by googling it and pulling it up for me.